The California Youth Transitions to Adulthood Study (CalYOUTH)

 Longitudinal Youth Study

 The Longitudinal Youth Study has followed youth from ages 17 to 21 and provides a comprehensive view of young adults making the transition from foster care to adulthood in California.
-A fourth round of interviews is scheduled to collect information from youth at age 23.
+A fourth round of interviews is currently underway and is collecting information from youth at age 23.

 Child Welfare Worker Surveys